Lonnie Johnson (musician): Later career

 After World War II, Johnson made the transition to rhythm and blues, recording for King in Cincinnati and having a hit in 1948 with "Tomorrow Night" written by Sam Coslow and Will Grosz.
 The song topped the Billboard Race Records chart for seven weeks and reached number 19 on the pop chart with sales of three million copies.
 A blues ballad with piano accompaniment and background singers, the song bore little resemblance to much of Johnson's earlier blues and jazz material.
 The follow-ups "Pleasing You", "So Tired", and "Confused" were also R&B hits.

 In 1952 Johnson toured England.
 Tony Donegan, a British musician who played on the same bill, paid tribute to Johnson by changing his name to Lonnie Donegan.
 Johnson's performances are thought to have been received poorly by British audiences; this may have been due to organizational problems with the tour.

 After returning to the United States, Johnson moved to Philadelphia.
 He worked in a steel foundry and as a janitor.
 In 1959 he was working at the Benjamin Franklin Hotel in Philadelphia when WHAT-FM disc jockey Chris Albertson located him and produced Blues by Lonnie Johnson for Bluesville Records.
-This was followed by other Prestige albums, including one (Blues & Ballads) with the former Ellington boss Elmer Snowden, who had helped Albertson locate Johnson.
+This was followed by other Prestige albums, including one (Blues & Ballads) with Duke Ellington's former boss Elmer Snowden, who had helped Albertson locate Johnson.
 Snowden had been the original bandleader of the Washingtonians, which Ellington took over after Snowden vacated the position and made into the famous Ellington orchestra.
 There followed a Chicago engagement for Johnson at the Playboy Club.
 This succession of events placed him back on the music scene at a fortuitous time: young audiences were embracing folk music, and many veteran performers were stepping out of obscurity.
 Johnson was reunited with Duke Ellington and appeared as a guest at an all-star folk concert.

 In 1961, Johnson was reunited with his Okeh recording partner Victoria Spivey for another Prestige album, Idle Hours, and the two singers performed at Gerdes Folk City.
 In 1963 he toured Europe as part of the American Folk Blues Festival with Muddy Waters and others, and recorded an album with Otis Spann in Denmark.

 In May 1965, he performed at a club in Toronto before an audience of four people.
 Two weeks later, his shows at a different club attracted a larger audience, and Johnson, encouraged by Toronto's relative racial harmony, decided to move to the city.
 He opened his club, Home of the Blues, on Toronto's Yorkville Avenue in 1966, but it was a business failure, and Johnson was fired by the man who became owner.
 Through the rest of the decade, he recorded, played clubs in Canada, and embarked on several regional tours.

 In 1993, Smithsonian Folkways released The Complete Folkways Recordings, an anthology of Johnson's music, on Folkways Records.
 He had been featured on several compilation blues albums from Folkways, beginning in the 1960s, but never released a solo album on the label in his lifetime.